“Build of the Month” Series 2025 Archive

 I hope you enjoyed last months BOTM WW-II Mini-Series 3rd Edition on the Mitsubishi A6M Zero model.
 If you have an RC model that you would like to see featured in this section or feel others may find interesting, please let me know and I will make every attempt to find scratch build plans, photos, and maybe even a published build article, which will then post in a future edition.
 Just send me an email @: Build of the Month.

 Ok, now lets see what I have for the month of January 2025.
 Continuing with the “BOTM WW-II Mini-Series,” for the 4th Edition we will move back to the European Theater and this time on the Eastern Front.
 How about a fighter that was the single most produced military aircraft design in aviation history.
-So given these requirements, this 4th Edition of my BOTM WW-II Mini-Series features the Ilyushin IL-2 Stormovik, a fighter manufactured by the Soviet Union.
+Given these requirements, this 4th Edition of my BOTM WW-II Mini-Series features the Ilyushin IL-2 Stormovik, a fighter manufactured by the Soviet Union.

 Janpic1 Janpic2 Janpic3